-DK Toys and Novelties made copies of the Tim-Mee 60mm GIs in Metallic blue and army green.
+The Plastic Toys and Novelties Corporation made copies of the Tim-Mee 60mm GIs in Metallic blue and army green.
 These were misidentified as having been made by Eldon in the Geppert Guide.
-I will use the Tim-Mee numbers.

-Thanks to and ad by Bill Kipper in PLAYSET MAGAZINE (see pictures above) we have found out that figures that we thought were by MPC are instead by a small company known as DK Toys.
+Thanks to and ad by Bill Kipper in PLAYSET MAGAZINE (see pictures above) we have found out that figures that we thought were by MPC are instead by a small company known as "DK" Plastic Toys & Novelties Co.
 The figures have been found in gold, silver and metallic blue and are of the "ringhand" style which caused the identification problems.

 3.00 Striding, arms down; NONE.

 3.00 Crouching arms up; NONE.

 4.00 Wooden mallet; NONE.